vlad-ivanov-d/chat-adviser-bot/CONTRIBUTING.md

 ## Git Flow

 - `dev` and `main` branches are protected
-- Pull Requests used for merging changes to the protected branches
+- Pull Requests are used to merging changes to the protected branches
-- Pull Requests used for code review
+- Pull Requests are used to code review
 - After merged to protected branches, source branches are deleted